lbybee/lbybee.github.io/_pages/papers.md

     </details>

 4. [Macro-based Factors for the Cross-Section of Currency Returns](../files/mIPCA.pdf) (with Leandro Gomes and Joao Valente)\
-    This version: February 2022
+    This version: February 2022\
    \[[Paper](../files/mIPCA.pdf)\]
    <details><summary>Abstract</summary>
 We use macroeconomic characteristics and exposures to Carry and Dollar as instruments to estimate a latent factor model with time-varying betas with the instrumented principal components analysis (IPCA) method by Kelly et al. (2020).
 On a pure out-of-sample basis, this model can explain up to 78% of cross-sectional variation of a Global panel of currencies excess returns, compared to only 27.9% for Dollar and Carry and 51% for a static PCA model.
 The latent factor and time-varying exposures are directly linked to macroeconomic fundamentals.
 The most relevant are exports exposures to commodities and US trade, credit over GDP, and interest rate differentials.
 This model, therefore, sheds light on how to incorporate macroeconomic fundamentals to explain time-series and cross-section.
     </details>

 5. [Change-point Computation for Large Graphical Models: A Scalable Algorithm for Gaussian Graphical Models with Change-points](https://www.jmlr.org/papers/volume19/17-218/17-218.pdf) (with Yves Atchadé)\
+    *Journal of Machine Learning Research*\
-    This version: January 2018
+    This version: January 2018\
    \[[Paper](https://www.jmlr.org/papers/volume19/17-218/17-218.pdf)\] \[[Code](https://cran.r-project.org/web/packages/changepointsHD/index.html)\]
    <details><summary>Abstract</summary>
 Graphical models with change-points are computationally challenging to fit, particularly in cases where the number of observation points and the number of nodes in the graph are large.
 Focusing on Gaussian graphical models, we introduce an approximate majorize- minimize (MM) algorithm that can be useful for computing change-points in large graphical models.
 The proposed algorithm is an order of magnitude faster than a brute force search.
 Under some regularity conditions on the data generating process, we show that with high probability, the algorithm converges to a value that is within statistical error of the true change-point.
 A fast implementation of the algorithm using Markov Chain Monte Carlo is also introduced.
 The performances of the proposed algorithms are evaluated on synthetic data sets and the algorithm is also used to analyze structural changes in the S&P 500 over the period 2000-2016.
     </details>